Trostyanets: History

-Trostianets arose in the first half of the 17th century, during a new wave of migration of peasants and Cossacks from the Right-bank Ukraine to Sloboda Ukraine.
-Another populated place with the same name (Trostianets) is located in the historic region of Podolia (Right-bank Ukraine).
+Trostyanets arose in the first half of the 17th century, during a new wave of migration of peasants and Cossacks from the Right-bank Ukraine to Sloboda Ukraine.
 The migration was caused by defeat of Ukrainian forces at the Battle of Berestechko in 1651 by the Crown of Poland forces.

 The name of the city is associated with the name of the river Trostyanka, which flows nearby.

-Until 1765, Trostianets was under the jurisdiction of the Okhtyrka Regiment, then — part of Sloboda Ukraine.
-From 1835 Trostianets was a part of Kharkov Governorate of the Russian Empire situated within the Akhtyrka Uyezd.
+Until 1765, Trostyanets was under the jurisdiction of the Okhtyrka Regiment, then part of Sloboda Ukraine.
+From 1835 Trostyanets was a part of Kharkov Governorate of the Russian Empire situated within the Akhtyrka Uyezd.

-During 1864, the composer Pyotr Ilyich Tchaikovsky stayed at a villa in Trostianets when composing his overture The Storm.
+During 1864, the composer Pyotr Ilyich Tchaikovsky stayed at a villa in Trostyanets when composing his overture The Storm.

 From 1868 to 1874 the estate was owned by a St. Petersburg merchant.
-In 1874, Trostianets was acquired by the great sugar producer Leopold Koenig.
+In 1874, Trostyanets was acquired by the great sugar producer Leopold Koenig.
 The last owner of the estate until 1917 was his son Julius.

-In 1877, by order of the Russian Minister of Railways, the Smorodyne locomotive depot was built in Trostianets and 12 steam locomotives were purchased.
+In 1877, by order of the Russian Minister of Railways, the Smorodyne locomotive depot was built in Trostyanets and 12 steam locomotives were purchased.

-A local newspaper began to be published in Trostianets in 1930, and in the city after 1940.
+A local newspaper began to be published in Trostyanets in 1930, and in the city after 1940.

-On 12 July 1940, Trostianets was granted administrative status as a city.
+On 12 July 1940, Trostyanets was granted administrative status as a city.
 During World War II, the city was occupied by Axis troops from October 1941 to August 1943.
 In January 1989 the population was 25,706 people.